Shabbat Mincha/Ma'ariv Service times vary, please see the calendar at the top of the page.

 Provided each Shabbat morning for children ages infant to 5 years.
 Children in pre-kindergarten and kindergarten are brought downstairs to Junior Congregation at 10:30 am.

-• The Tot Shabbat Parent-Child Service at approximately 11:30 a.m. in the babysitting room, Room 202.
+• The Tot Shabbat Parent-Child Service at approximately 11:30 a.m. in the babysitting room, Room 107.
 This program is for our preschool-aged children and their parents.
 It begins immediately following the Rabbi's sermon.
+This program is on hiatus until September 9, 2017.